Last updated May 26, 2026

 Aspects are activation.
 Tight contacts to natal personal planets and angles tell you what other part of the chart shows up at the moment of the uncorking.
 Pholus on the Moon means the cork is pulled through mood and gut.
 Pholus square Mars means the cork is pulled in a heated moment.
 Pholus conjunct Saturn means the cork is pulled inside a structural decision.
 Aspects tell you the agent, not the meaning.

 Orb discipline matters more on Pholus than on the lights.
 The community standard for centaurs is 2° natal and 1° transit.
-Augurine surfaces only aspects inside a 1° base orb, so the calculator's default is already conservative.
+This result keeps the first pass to tight major aspects.
 If you read beyond what the calculator returns, 2° is the outer ceiling; past that you are reading the surrounding chart rather than Pholus.

 Key aspects to Pholus